Calephelis muticum

 Calephelis muticum, the swamp metalmark, is a butterfly species in the family Riodinidae.

-The swamp metalmark is a small butterfly with red-brown and orange colored wings that have silver and black markings.
+It has small wings that are red-brown and orange colored with silver and black markings.

-Scattered across ten states, this species is rare and has a conservation status ranging from vulnerable to possibly extinct.
-Swamp metalmark colonies are small and mostly concentrated in wet environments.
-Their habitat has decreased in size due to invasive species and human interference, such as the use of pesticides and the conversion of wetlands for commercial use.
-Swamp metalmarks are herbivores, feeding mostly on swamp thistles.
-Conservationists hope that a greater abundance of swamp thistles may lead to an increase in the swamp metalmark population.
+Small colonies of the swamp metalmark can be found scattered across ten states, and the butterfly's conservation status ranges from vulnerable to possibly extinct in these areas.
+The swamp metalmark's habitat has decreased in size due to invasive species and human interference, such as the use of pesticides and the conversion of wetlands for commercial use.
+Conservationists hope that a greater abundance of swamp thistles—one of the butterfly's most important host plants—may lead to an increase in the swamp metalmark population.

 Taxonomy

-The swamp metalmark was formerly considered the same species as the northern metalmark until 1937, when William S. McAlpine determined that the swamp metalmark is a distinct species.
+The swamp metalmark was formerly considered the same species as the northern metalmark until Wilbur S. McAlpine determined that the swamp metalmark is a distinct species.
 Some major differences between the two include their habitat, their wings, and their diet.
 The swamp metalmark prefers low, grassy, and moist habitations, while the northern metalmark prefers open and dry spaces.
-The swamp metalmark has darker undersides on its wings and eats swamp thistle, while the northern metalmark primarily eats round-leaved groundsel.
+Swamp thistle hosts the swamp metalmark, while roundleaf ragwort primarily hosts the northern metalmark.
 Both populations, however, are small and isolated.

-Genetics and Adaptations
+Description

-The caterpillar form of the swamp metalmark is green with black dots, covered in long white hairs.
-They look similar to a tiger moth caterpillar.
+Characterized by an appearance similar to that of the tiger moth caterpillar, the swamp metalmark caterpillar has a green body with black spots and wispy white hairs.

-The swamp metalmark can be distinguished by its red-brown coloring and rows of small, metallic spots and lines on the insect's hind wings.
-It's abdomen is orange and gray to enable camouflage, and the species sometimes has checkered marks on its wing fringes.
+Once it matures into a butterfly, the swamp metalmark can be distinguished by its red-brown coloring and by the rows of small, metallic spots and lines on the insect's hind wings.
+Its abdomen is orange and gray to enable camouflage, and the species sometimes has checkered marks on its wing fringes.
 Males have pointed forewings while the females' forewings tend to be slightly more rounded.
-Both sexes have bright red-brown wings which are lightly checkered.
-Wingspan is 2.4 to 3 cm.
+The swamp metalmark's wingspan ranges from 2.4 to 3 cm.

+Genetics and adaptations

-Metalmarks with reddish-brown coloring on their forewings and hindwings, a yellowish ventral side, and metallic silver bands have been identified with the genus Calephelis.
-In 2017, a study of the metalmark family completed the first complete genome sequencing of two unfamiliar metalmark species and bridged the gap in scientists' understanding of the metalmark genome.
+Metalmarks with reddish-brown coloring on their forewings and hind wings, a yellowish ventral side, and metallic silver bands have been identified with the genus Calephelis.
+In 2017, a study of the metalmark family led to the first complete genome sequencing of two separate metalmark species.
+This comparison of sequenced genomes bridged the gap in scientists' understanding of the metalmark genome as a whole.
 Even though research on the genetics of the swamp metalmark is recent and developing, it was discovered that the Calephelis butterflies have a distinctive expansion of specific genes that help caterpillars leave behind their old exoskeletons as they mature.
-Additionally, the genomic data confirmed the closely related Riodinidae family to Lepidoptera, suggesting that Riodinidae is a subgroup of Lepidoptera.
-Among the multitude of species within the genus Calephelis, C. multicum is classified as critically endangered, especially without the initiation of conservation efforts.